alemart/speedy-vision/README.md

 ###### SpeedyKeypoint.descriptor

-`SpeedyKeypoint.descriptor: Uint8Array, read-only`
+`SpeedyKeypoint.descriptor: SpeedyKeypointDescriptor, read-only`

-The binary descriptor associated with the keypoint.
-If there is no descriptor, this becomes an empty array.
+The descriptor associated with the keypoint.

+##### SpeedyKeypointDescriptor

+A `SpeedyKeypointDescriptor` represents a keypoint descriptor.

+###### SpeedyKeypointDescriptor.data

+`SpeedyKeypointDescriptor.data: Uint8Array, read-only`

+The bytes of the keypoint descriptor.

+###### SpeedyKeypointDescriptor.size

+`SpeedyKeypointDescriptor.size: number, read-only`

+The size of the keypoint descriptor, in bytes.

+###### SpeedyKeypointDescriptor.toString()

+`SpeedyKeypointDescriptor.toString(): string`

+Returns a string representation of the keypoint descriptor.

 ##### Speedy.Keypoint.Sink